URSec/Randezvous/README.md

    ```shell
    ./scripts/import.sh
    ```
 6. Build a `baseline` version of the HAL library.
-All our programs will link against the `baseline` HAL library.
+   All our programs will be linked against the `baseline` HAL library.
    ```shell
    ./scripts/hal.sh baseline